 "Part of our mission is to inspire young people to consider this industry as a career," Dabbs said.
 "In this industry, there are so many opportunities both behind the camera and in front of the camera.
 The festival offers a perfect way to help young people look forward and to consider something new."

-For information on the films, the event schedule and how to purchase passes, visit greaterclevelandurbanfilmfestival.org.
+For even more information on GCUFF, its films, the event schedule and how to purchase passes, visit greaterclevelandurbanfilmfestival.org.